University GPA Calculator

 How UC San Diego Calculates GPA

 UC San Diego uses a standard 4.
 0 scale with full plus/minus grading on the quarter system (fall, winter, spring).
-The math is simple: multiply each course's grade points by credit hours, sum them up, then divide by total credits attempted.
-UC San Diego uses this to determine Dean's List eligibility, Latin honors, and probation status.
+The calculation follows the standard formula: multiply each course's grade point value by its credit hours, sum all quality points, then divide by total credits attempted.
+At UC San Diego, this determines Dean's List eligibility, Latin honors, probation status, and competitive program admissions.

 • Biology (3 cr, A = 4)